Future Gestalt

 Supported by Getty Pacific Standard Time.

-2024 · Made in partnership with the Borås Textile Museum and Skogen.
-Supported by the Lindholmen Experimental Media Grant and Kulturbryggan.
+2024 · A collaboration with Adam James.
+Supported by the Borås Museum, Textil Museet, Skogen, Lindholmen Media Grant and Kulturbryggan.

 Like a interplanar entity slowly emerging from the dismal bogs of Västra Götaland, players were invited to dissolve their self-narratives and merge into two enigmatic streams of collective consciousness.

 Experience One: Secluded within the dim light of 18th century agricultural worker’s dwelling, dig into the claustrophobic embrace and domestic anxieties of an intimate cross-generational family preparing for the looming spectre of change.
-Tightly woven with an embodied study of period craft production, their existence punctuated by ritualistic, technological intrusions introduced by shadows from another plane.
+An embodied study of period craft production, their existence is punctuated by ritualistic preparations creating technology used to communicate with shadows from another plane.

-Experience Two: Awaken in the boglands, submerged in a narrative that demands physicality and ritualistic repetition.
-Here, via improvisational movement, you’re invited to activate a thousand layered years of decaying moss in preparation for a transition to a early 1900’s sawmill.
-Amidst its ghostly but functional machinery, participants engage in creating large sculptural entities, weaving their new corporeal forms.
+Experience Two: Awaken in the boglands, submerged in a narrative that demands physicality and microbial intelligence.
+Here, via improvisational movement, you’re invited to activate a thousand layered years of decaying moss, while being magnetically pulled to a 18th century farmhouse miles away.

 Procrustean Bed was a primarily non-verbal experience that focuses on material and somatic interactions to co-create a sphinx-like allegory that takes inspiration from intertwined regional narratives: the class struggle of Statare agricultural laborers, the mechanization of textile production, historical artefacts and biomes, folk magic, and interplanar travel.